Khalifa bin Harub of Zanzibar

 His father was Harub bin Thuwaini, a son of Thuwaini bin Said, Sultan of Muscat and Oman.
 In 1900, he married Sayyida Matuka bint Hamud Al-Busaid, daughter of the seventh Sultan of Zanzibar and sister of the eighth Sultan.
 He also married his second wife, Sultana Nunu.
 He was succeeded by his eldest surviving son, Sayyid Sir Abdullah bin Khalifa.

 Part of the museum of the Sultan's Palace in Zanzibar is dedicated to Sir Khalifa.

+He visited Makere University on a trip to Uganda on 30 April, 1954.